About The Standard

 The Canadian Down Standard was created by stakeholders who identified a need in the marketplace to maintain the integrity of authentic Canadian Sourced Down and Feather products.

-The certification process, consisting of on-site inspections and periodic traceability documentation reviews, provides stakeholders with quality and humane treatment assurance at every tier of the supply chain.
+The certification process, consisting of on-site inspections and periodic traceability documentation reviews, provides stakeholders with quality and humane-treatment assurances at each tier of the supply chain.

 Program Principles

-The standard has been developed in consultation with stakeholders, industry professionals, & the International Down and Feather Laboratories (IDFL) following a comprehensive analysis of international best practices and industry benchmarks, including the Food and Agriculture Organization of the United Nations, the Textile Exchange’s Responsible Down Standard framework and The Five Freedoms of Animal Welfare (“The Five Freedoms”).
-During this analysis, it was recognized that domestic production within Canada is subject to distinct circumstances from other jurisdictions around the world.
-As such, there are several cases where the CDS requirements are more rigorous than internationally recognized practices.
+The standard has been developed in consultation with stakeholders, industry professionals, & the International Down and Feather Laboratories (IDFL) organization, following a comprehensive analysis of international best practices and industry benchmarks, including the Food and Agriculture Organization of the United Nations, the Textile Exchange’s Responsible Down Standard framework and The Five Freedoms of Animal Welfare (“The Five Freedoms”).
+During this analysis, it was recognized that domestic production within Canada is subject to distinct circumstances which are uniquely robust in terms of animal welfare protections, as compared to other jurisdictions around the world.
+As such, there are several cases where the CDS requirements are more rigorous than internationally recognized practices and more stringent than all other established animal welfare programs.

 The Five Freedoms of Animal Welfare

-The Five Freedoms of Animal Welfare (“The Five Freedoms”) lay the foundation for all internationally recognized humane animal treatment programs.
+The Five Freedoms of Animal Welfare (“The Five Freedoms”) lay the foundation for all internationally recognized humane animal treatment programs, which includes the CDS.
 Compliance with the five principles is critical and includes ensuring that animals are:

 1. Free from hunger and thirst by providing ready access to fresh water and a healthy diet